wfmackey/absmapsdata/README.md

 website, and [lovely-people’s wonderful blogs](https://www.neonscience.org/dc-open-shapefiles-r).

-## Comments/complaints/requests/THOUGHTS
+## Comments/complaints/requests

-Fair enough!
 The best avenue is via a Github issue at [wfmackey/absmapsdata/issues](https://github.com/wfmackey/absmapsdata/issues).
 This is also the best place to request data that isn’t yet available in the package.